Tinu205/Epic-Game-scrapper/README.md

   - **Gaming Monitoring**: Create a simple dashboard or notification system to alert users about new free games.
   - **Data Analysis**: Extend the script to store data in a database or CSV for analyzing trends in game promotions.
   - **Integration**: Incorporate into a larger project, such as a web app or bot, to provide real-time updates.
-  - **Educational**: Demonstrates basic web scraping and API interaction, which could be part of a Computer Networks (CN) lab exercise, similar to the Java networking files in your current directory (e.g., HTTPClient.java, EchoServer.java).
-This script exemplifies client-side networking concepts like HTTP requests and response handling.
-- **Relation to Your CN Lab Environment**: Based on the directory structure (containing Java files like ArpClient.java, HTTPClient.java, EchoServer.java, etc.), this Python script could serve as a complementary example of network communication.
-It shows how to interact with web services, aligning with topics like client-server models, HTTP protocols, and data parsing—key elements in computer networking studies.

 ## Strengths
 - **Simplicity**: Easy to understand and modify, with clear, concise code.
 - **Efficiency**: Minimal dependencies and fast execution for small-scale data fetching.